I went back to Apple’s $19 EarPods — and I didn’t completely hate it | CNN Underscored

 As much fun as I’ve had with my EarPods experiment, I’m very eager to go back to my trusty wireless buds.
 I don’t want to deal with wires in the year 2022, and I miss the more secure fit and noise-canceling capabilities of my Beats Fit Pro.
 Still, it was nice to be reminded of just how good the EarPods are for a pair of cheap earbuds that you might already have lying around.

 If you’re ready to be one of the cool kids (or just need to replace your broken or lost EarPods), note that Apple’s $19 headphones come in two variations.
-There’s a Lightning connector option that will plug right into your iPhone or iPad, as well as a 3.5mm connector version that will work with standard headphone jacks like the ones on a MacBook.
+There’s a Lightning connector option that will plug right into your iPhone or iPad and a 3.5mm connector version that will work with standard headphone jacks like the ones on a MacBook.
 You can also get a $9 Lightning to 3.5mm adapter if you want both options.
 Unfortunately, Apple no longer includes EarPods for free with its latest iPhones.

 I can’t say how much longer Apple’s white wired buds will be all over TikTok or in the ears of your favorite celebrity.
 But I can say that they’re still a very good pair of $19 earbuds, whether you’re on a tight budget or just want to assure your fellow subway riders that you’re trendy.